All Episodes

 Opponents liken the payroll deduction to a tax.

-Well, liking it, it is.
+Well, liken it, it is.

 And they fear it'll increase if the program doesn't earn enough money to meet its needs.

-And put the baby back up for adoption after the six weeks are over.
+Some people will do that just to get six weeks off work paid and put the baby back up for adoption after the six weeks are over.

-Americans who spy against the United States are increasingly motivated by ideology rather than by money.
+AP, Americans who spy against the United States are increasingly motivated by ideology rather than by money.

 Nearly half of those known spies since the end of the Cold War showing allegiance to another country or cause, according to a government report.